ArthurLeoM/DistCare/README.md

 ## Data Preparation

-We do not provide the PhysioNet, Tongji Hospital, and Spain HM Hospital dataset itself.
+We do not provide the PhysioNet, Tongji Hospital, and Spain HM Hospital datasets themselves.
 The introduction of these datasets can be found as follows:

 - PhysioNet Challenge: http://physionet.org/content/challenge-2019/1.0.0/
 - Tongji Hospital COVID-19: https://www.nature.com/articles/s42256-020-0180-7